-Lotte Koume Candy: The Most Famous Ume Candy in Japan
+Lotte Koume: Japan’s Most Famous Ume Plum Candy

-In fact, a variety of Ume candies and sweets are available at supermarkets and convenience stores in Japan.
-Among those, if someone ask me what Ume plum candy is best known, I will answer it is Lotte Koume Candy.
+In my country, you can see various Ume candies sold at supermarkets and convenience stores, among which, if someone asks me what is most famous, I will answer it is Lotte Koume Candy.

 Lotte Koume Candy

-The product consists of 2 different types of Ume plum candies, most of which are small-size ones with a three-layer structure, and only two are large-sized.
+The product consists of 2 different types (flavors) of Ume candy; most are small with a three-layer structure, and only two are large-sized.